sefaorucoglu/CitizenList/README.md

 # CitizenList
-This project uses database for request NumberOdCitizen and uses NumberOfCitizen for calculate Country's NumberOfSoldier value
+This project uses database for request NumberOfCitizen and uses NumberOfCitizen for calculate Country's NumberOfSoldier value
 Save Citizens to citizen table in CITIZEN DB